-(Please see attached Adult/Dislocated Workers Service Providers list)

-5. Describe the Local Area WDB's vision for serving the WIOA eligible Adults and Dislocated Workers to include high level goals, outreach strategies, services delivery, and expected outcomes.
+- 4. Attach the Local Area WDB's Adult/Dislocated Worker Service Provider list effective July 1, 2023 using the PY 2023 Adult/Dislocated Worker Service Provider List provided. - Name document: Turning Point WDB PY 2023 Adult/Dislocated Worker Service Provider List - 5.
+Describe the Local Area WDB's vision for serving the WIOA eligible Adults and Dislocated Workers to include (a) high level goals, (b) outreach strategies, (c) services delivery, and (d) expected outcomes.

-The vision promoted by the Turning Point Workforce Development Board is accomplished by utilizing a network of public and private entities to build collaborations and leveraging resources to meet the needs of our customers by establishing and maintaining a synergetic relationship between education, economic development, and workforce development.
+The Turning Point WDB vision is accomplished by utilizing a network of public and private entities to build collaborations and leveraging resources to meet the needs of our customers by establishing and maintaining a synergetic relationship between education, economic development, and workforce development.
 These relationships, along with those of our other partnering agencies, help extend the outreach of the WIOA programs and NCWorks Career Center services provided into our local communities.
 To improve integrated service delivery we must provide training for all front-line staff and partners to effectively serve our customers.
 A strong focus is placed on identified high-growth industry sectors within our region.
 Career Development training is key to assisting our customers achieve their work and life goals.
 Training our workforce staff in career development planning will demonstrate to our private sector customers that we are capable of helping then recruit, train, and retain a skilled workforce, and in turn increase performance outcomes.
 Turning Point WDB has invested in NCWorks brochures and rack cards for businesses and jobseekers.
 Turning Point WDB and local NCWorks Career Centers are increasing outreach efforts by social media, participating in community/civic/faith based groups, community college and public school committees, presenting at county commissioner meetings, chamber of commerce memberships, economic development events, etc.